How to Invest a Million Dollars

 Keep fees low

 Fees are about as unloveable as taxes; left unchecked, they’ll devour everything you value.
-Smart investors know that once they become cold-hearted fee murderers, they’ll be able to save over a truly stunning amount over the long term.
-The average Canadian mutual fund carries a management expense ratio (MER) of about 2%, meaning that every year, regardless of how well the fund performs, 2% of the entire fund will be deducted every year to pay salaries and expenses of everyone who works on the fund.
-Two percent might not sound like a huge sum, but one Toronto-based investment advisor showed that a fee of just 2% could decrease investment gains by half over the course of 25 years.
+Smart investors know that once they become cold-hearted fee murderers, they’ll be able to save a truly stunning amount over the long term.
+It’s not uncommon for an actively managed mutual fund to carry a 1% management expense ratio (MER).
+This means that every year, regardless of how well the fund performs, 1% of the entire fund will be deducted every year to pay salaries and expenses of everyone who works on the fund.
+One or two percent might not sound like a huge sum, but one investment advisor showed that a fee of just 2% could decrease investment gains by half over the course of 25 years.
 Fiddle with a fee calculator like this one to see how trading a 2% MER for a .5% one could affect a hypothetical million dollar investment.
-There's absolutely no predicting what would happen to this same investment in the future, but in the past, had you been invested in historically average years, your $1,000,000 investment would have earned more than $207,000 less over 10 years, about $615,000 less over 20 years, and a whopping $1,416,912 less over thirty years-- enough to buy a castle or two.
+There's absolutely no predicting what would happen to this same investment in the future, but in the past, had you been invested in historically average years, your $1,000,000 investment would have earned more than $207,000 less over 10 years, about $615,000 less over 20 years, and a whopping $1,416,912 less over thirty years - enough to buy a castle or two.

-Some automated investment services offer lower fees for those who invest over $100,000.
-This is a perk that anyone investing 100k or more should take advantage of.

 Invest in a passive portfolio